Volkswagen Golf Mk6: GTI Edition 35

-International markets
+Golf R HPA FT740

+The HPA FT740 is a high-performance, heavily modified version of the Volkswagen Golf Mk6, developed by HPA Motorsports, a Canadian tuning firm specializing in Volkswagen Group vehicles.
+As the name suggests, the FT740 produces 740 horsepower, transforming the compact hatchback into a supercar-level performance machine.

+FT740 is the result of HPA’s most advanced engineering efforts, combining a twin-turbocharged VR6 engine, a custom-built 4Motion all-wheel-drive system, and a series of race-spec components to deliver explosive acceleration and precise handling.
+It is part of HPA’s FT series, where "FT" stands for "Forced induction Twin", referencing its twin-turbo setup.
+The HPA FT740 has been showcased at automotive events such as SEMA.

+It has a 3.6L VR6 twin-turbocharged 6-speed manual or dual clutch, with 740 hp by 730+ lb-ft and is AWD.
+Takes approx. 3.0s, 0-100Km/h.

+Markets

+North America

 In the United States and Canada, the car was sold as the Volkswagen Golf when it arrived in showrooms in October 2009, dropping the "Rabbit" badge that was used for the Golf Mk5.
 The wagon, a restyled version of the Mk5 and the only Golf model made in Mexico, is sold in Canada as "Golf Wagon", but in the United States retains the "Jetta SportWagen" designation (while wearing Golf front sheetmetal).
 North American Golfs will carry over the same engines as the Mk5 (the same 2.5L five-cylinder from the Mk5, the 2.0TDI and the 2.0T) and, while the GTI and TDI continue to offer the six-speed manual transmission, the 2.5 L will re-use the five-speed manual (automatic will be a six-speed tiptronic).
 The new Golf is also available in Mexico but for the time being only in the wagon configuration that is marketed as Golf SportWagen that became available in early October replacing the Bora Sportwagen with the new Golf's front end.

+Australia

 The Australian public got their first taste of the new Mk6 at the Melbourne International Motor Show, which began on 27 February 2009.
 The new Golf was launched around the country at the same time.
 The Mk6 GTI went on sale from 30 October 2009.
 On 19 January 2010 the Golf was awarded the 2009 Wheels Car of the Year title, which is acknowledged as the country's most prestigious car award.
 It was the first time the Golf had been awarded the title since 1976.
 VW Australia launched the new base model golf with 1.2-litre engine same as the new Polo in September 2010 and went on sale in 2011.

+South Africa

 In South Africa the new Mk6 Golf went on sale in April 2009.
 The South African version of the GTI went on sale in July 2009.

+Japan

 In Japan the new Mk6 Golf went on sale in April 2009.
 The Japanese version of the GTI went on sale in August 2009.